blueskynexus/viaNexus_mcpclient_sdk_python/README.md

 - **Note:** _Do not install the google-adk module from google, use the one provided by the vianexus_mcpclient_sdk it has been patched to follow OAuth authentication protocol in the HTTP transport_

 ## Usage
+### OAuth
+**Note:** OAuth is handled by the viaNexus_mcpcleint_sdk in the HTTP transport, you do not need to setup any authentication or authorization mechanisms
 ### Create a configuration file `config.yaml`
 ```yaml
 development: